 FIGURE 7 - SITE-SPECIFIC PIPELINE INTERACTION DISTANCE FOR SOCIETAL RISK

-6.9 The site-specific F-N data should be compared to the IGEM/TD/1 Edition 5 F-N criterion envelope.
-As the IGE TD/1 criterion envelope relates to a 1.6 km length of pipeline, the site-specific F-N criterion is obtained by factoring risk values by a value equal to 1.6 km divided by the site interaction distance.
+6.9 The site-specific F-N curve should be compared to the IGEM/TD/1 Edition 5 F-N criterion envelope.
+As the IGE TD/1 criterion envelope relates to a 1.6 km length of pipeline, the site-specific F-N curve is obtained by factoring the frequency values F by a value equal to 1.6 km divided by the site interaction distance, alternatively the curve can be obtained by assessing a complete 1.6km length including the location of interest, or, if the interaction length is greater than 1.6 km, selecting the highest risk 1.6 km section.

 6.10 The IGEM/TD/1 Edition 5 F-N criterion envelope represents broadly acceptable risk levels for pipeline routing.
 If the calculated site-specific F-N curve (which on a log F against log N plot would be expected to be generally rectangular in shape) is below the IGEM/TD/1 Edition 5 F-N criterion envelope, the risk levels to the adjacent population are considered broadly acceptable.
 An ALARP check may also be carried out as confirmation.
 If the site-specific F-N curve is far from the expected generally rectangular shape and cannot be approximately contained by a rectangle based on a point on the envelope, or approaches close to, or exceeds, the F-N criterion envelope, an ALARP demonstration will be required.
 Further mitigation may then be required to reduce risks to acceptable levels or the proposed development may be deemed unacceptable.